shemetz/pf2e-modifiers-matter/Readme.md

 ![](metadata/example_3.png)

-A miss caused by Ezren's Frightened condition.
+A miss caused by Ezren's Enfeebled condition.

-Note that Ezren was also Enfeebled, but due to Pathfinder 2e rules, since both of them apply "status"-type penalties one of them is ignored by the system (in this case Enfeebled), and isn't shown on the chat card.
+Note that Ezren was also Frightened, but due to Pathfinder 2e rules, since both of them apply "status"-type penalties one of them is ignored by the system (in this case Frightened), and isn't shown on the chat card.

 ![](metadata/example_4.png)